 Take Back the Land has gained significant national and international attention, including a role in the new Michael Moore movie, Capitalism: A Love Story.
 Max has been featured in the New York Times, Washington Post, USA Today, Mother Jones Magazine, CNN, Good Morning America, ABC World News Tonight, NBC Nightly News, Fox News, the Rachel Maddow Show and PBS' NOW program, among others.

-Max travels the country facilitating workshops, engaging in campaign strategy sessions and developing models for community control over land and the human right to housing.
+Max is an organizer with Pan-African Community Action and travels the country facilitating workshops, engaging in campaign strategy sessions and developing models for community control over land and the human right to housing.